bioinformatics-core-shared-training/r-intro/week0.md

 ---
-title: "Getting set up --- Installing R and RStudio"
+title: 'Getting Ready'
 ---

-<div style="line-height: 50%;"><br/></div>

-Before starting this course you will need to ensure that your computer is setup with the appropriate software (detailed below).
+Before starting this course you will need to ensure that your computer is set up with the required software.

-In addition, online learning requires extra screen 'real estate' and you may find it useful (but not essential) to have a dual screen setup or two devices e.g. laptop and tablet/phone.
+In addition, online learning requires extra screen 'real estate' and you may find it useful (but not essential) to have a dual screen setup or two devices, e.g. laptop and tablet/phone.

 If you have any difficulty installing any of this software then please contact one of the trainers for help.

 <div style="line-height: 100%;"><br/></div>

-### Installation instructions
+# Installing R and RStudio

 **R** and **RStudio** are separate downloads and installations.

 **R** is the underlying statistical computing environment.
 The base R system and a very large collection of packages that give you access to a huge range of statistical and analytical functionality are available from [CRAN](https://cran.r-project.org), the Comprehensive R Archive Network.